nus-cs2103-AY2021S2/tp/docs/tutorials/RemovingFields.md

 ### Assisted refactoring

-The `location` field in `Person` is actually an instance of the `seedu.address.model.item.Location` class.
+The `location` field in `Person` is actually an instance of the `seedu.storemando.model.item.Location` class.
 Since removing the `Location` class will break the application, we start by identifying `Location`'s usages.
 This allows us to see code that depends on `Location` to function properly and edit them on a case-by-case basis.
 Right-click the `Location` class and select `Refactor` \> `Safe Delete` through the menu.

 ![Usages detected](../images/remove/UnsafeDelete.png)